 Editors Note: Photographer Pete Mauney has generously offered to make his collection of found negatives available for those who want to make brand new work for this call.
 Drop him a note (you can find his contact info if you dig around the page we just linked) if you're interested.

 Want quicker visibility on your submissions?
 AFTER submitting via email, Hashtag #HAFMATERIAL and @humbleartsfoundation on Instagram.

 All submissions must follow the above guidelines.

-Humble's co-founder and curatorial director Jon Feinstein will select photographers to feature in HAFNY's online Group Show #55: Year in Reverse, which will go live on Humble's website in December, 2017, and potentially be shared on Humble's Instagram.
+Humble's co-founder and curatorial director Jon Feinstein will select photographers to feature in HAFNY's online Group Show #56: Source Material, which will go live on Humble's website in March 2017, and potentially be shared on Humble's Instagram.
 We will announce selected photographers via Facebook, Twitter, Instagram feed and through our mailing list.

 About the Curator: